ICOS-Carbon-Portal/jupyter/education/PhD/upscaling_carbon_fluxes/ancillarydata/docs/README.md

+# Ancillary data for PhD course in upscaling carbon fluxes
+This folder includes folders with ancillary data that are used in the course notebooks.

-# Documents
+# Structure

-The documents in this folder include ancillary information about a station:
-  * country name
-  * country code (2 characters)
-  * station name
-  * station code (3 characters)
-  * vegetation type
-  * latitude
-  * longitude
+* **docs:** includes documents with ancillary information about a station (e.g. station name, code, country, latitude, longitude, vegetation type of surrounding area) and descriptions of the variables used.

+* **images:** includes image files for all images that appear in the notebooks.

+* **logos:** includes files with the logos that appear in the notebooks.

 <br>
 <br>

-and descriptions of the FLUXNET - files used in the course:
-  * column name description
-  * description of differences between datasets containing daily vs half-hourly values

 ## License